square/react-native-square-reader-sdk/reader-sdk-react-native-quickstart/README.md

 ## Step 2: Run the React Native sample app for iOS

-**NOTE**: Newer versions of XCode use a different build system that may cause compile errors.
+**NOTE**: XCode 10+ uses a different build system that may cause compile errors.
 See the [Troubleshooting guide](../docs/troubleshooting.md) if you run into problems building the sample app.

 1. Change to the `ios` folder under `reader-sdk-react-native-quickstart`.
 2. Install ReaderSDK, replacing `YOUR_SQUARE_READER_APP_ID` and